arista-channel/acws/docs/b_wireless/b01_lab.md

     === "Step 1: SSIDBasic"

-        In the `Basic` sub-category option, name the SSID `ATD-##A/B-PSK` (where ## is the pod number you were assigned).
+        In the `Basic` sub-category option, name the SSID `ATD-##A-PSK` (where ## is the pod number you were assigned).
 The `Profile Name` is used to describe the SSID and should have been auto-filled for you.

         Since this is our corporate SSID, leave the `Select SSID Type` set to `Private`